William Youmans: Life and career

-He played a few different roles in the musical Coraline.
+In 2015, he originated the role to critical acclaim as The Director in Being Seen by Richard Gustin at the International Fringe Festival NYC.

+In 2018, he played Bascombe and understudied the Starkeeper in the Broadway revival of Carousel.
+In November 2019, he joined the cast of To Kill a Mockingbird as Dr. Reynolds/Mr. Roscoe and understudy Link Deas and Sheriff Heck Tate.

 Film and television

 Youmans appeared in the films Mrs. Soffel, Compromising Positions, Nadine, Fresh Horses and the independent film Last Supper.

 Youmans' first television appearance was a made-for-television movie of a Mark Twain story, The Private History of a Campaign That Failed.
 He has since appeared on episodes of The Equalizer, Spenser: For Hire, NYPD Blue, Law & Order and Law & Order: Special Victims Unit.